 Research and Development

-R&D expense as a percentage of sales was 8% and 10% for Q4 2020 and FY 2020, respectively, compared to 11% and 9% in the same periods in 2019.
+Research and development (R&D) costs were $0.5 million and $1.8 million for Q4 2021 and FY 2021, respectively, compared to $0.3 million and $1.4 million for the corresponding periods in 2020.
+R&D expense as a percentage of sales was 10% for both the Q4 2021 and FY 2021 periods, respectively, compared to 8% and 10% in the corresponding periods in 2020.
 The Company’s R&D efforts continue to focus on further enhancing value for its existing products and expanding addressable opportunities.

 Notice of Conference Call